HBOT in Lincoln NE: Everything You Need to Know

 Hyperbaric oxygen therapy involves breathing oxygen inside a gently pressurized chamber.
 The increased atmospheric pressure allows your lungs to absorb more oxygen than would be possible at normal air pressure.
 That oxygen-enriched blood then travels throughout the body — reaching tissues, joints, and organs more effectively than at baseline.

 Normal atmospheric pressure at sea level is 1 ATA (atmosphere absolute).
 HBOT operates above that.
 Clinical medical HBOT typically runs at 2.0–3.0 ATA.
-Wellness-focused mild HBOT — like what we offer — operates at lower pressure levels in the range of approximately 1.3–1.5 ATA.
-The experience and risk profile at these levels is meaningfully different from clinical settings.
+Wellness-focused HBOT operates at lower pressure levels than clinical medical settings — and in important ways, more accessible: research at mild pressures shows genuine benefit for wellness applications without the intensity of hospital-grade settings.

 | Mild / Wellness HBOT | Clinical Medical HBOT | |